Primary Advisors and Readers

 3. The reader must attend the defense and participate in the evaluation of the project.

-The Honors Program encourages the readers to go beyond these requirements.
+The All College Thesis Program encourages the readers to go beyond these requirements.
 We know from student surveys that many thesis writers wished for more contact with their readers.

 While we have done as much as we can to streamline the process, there are still a number of forms associated with the thesis.
 All the forms can be filled out online here.